Lesson 3: Adobe Photoshop Editing

 We darken the whole image, now treating the image we have as our canvas ‘under-painting’.
 Now very dark, it still retains all the detail, separation and depth due to our previous work.

 We can now paint in the areas the areas we wish to bring up in tone and emphasize as our main actors and supporting cast (read the tutorials).
 This will involve free-hand painting and detailed masks.

 10. Create Artistic Quality

 Working freely like a painter, we work in a less structured way, molding and fine tuning the artistic and aesthetic look and feel of the photograph.
 There is a good number of techniques, we can use, and the workshop teaches how to control the look of the image at this stage.
 Many are straight, digital versions of techniques used by the old master painters like Rembrandt and Rubens.
 At this final stage, there are no rules, it’s all about personality and expression, though the techniques used, can be taught.

 Question.
 Do these photography lessons, make me a clone?

 NO. This methodical workflow gives you a framework to follow, that encompasses everything to create a good photograph from concept to print.
 An analogy explains: The workshops teach you the skills to be an architect.
 As an architect, you have the technical freedom to design buildings of any type provided you learn the fundamental principles of architecture.
 It is important to understand that I teach you the underlying principles that make good photography.
 This gives you freedom to be yourself, not restricted to creating just my style of image.

 Conforming to a set of underlying principles or structure, does not make your work the same as mine.
-The combination of all your personal choices throughout the whole workflow, results in an image with your own personal identity and style, even though you followed a structured workflow to get there.
+The combination of all your personal choices throughout the whole workflow, results in an image with your own personal identity and style, even though you followed the structured workflow to get there.
 Without a structure, you have chaos and disorder, a very inefficient way of working that never creates quality.
 True knowledge gives true creative freedom.
 Use that freedom, your personal way.